-After succeeding in San Francisco, the project moved to Peru.
-It turned into a full-fledged helper application that fully manages the greenhouse.
+After Isabel had succeeded in San Francisco, the project moved to Peru.
+It had turned into a full-fledged greenhouse management application.
 There are timings, video tutorials, as well as automated fertilization and watering in the application.

 How VR and AR Are Progressing in the World?

 Let’s start with the US.
 There are two dominant trends in the market: Military and Aerospace.
 In the first case, they work with grants from the US Department of Defense, in the second case – from NASA.
 There are already developments of space drones, similar to R2D2 from Star Wars.

 The agri-sector also implements VR/AR technologies.
 But this area is more interested in cases with heavy equipment because it is expensive.
 Simulators help to train the workers.

 Leading countries in the development of Serious Games (virtual training and simulations) are the United States, Great Britain, Germany, France, Japan, Arab countries (due to lack of manpower), Scandinavian countries.